 While we may not get a white Christmas here in the Bay Area, there are opportunities to see snow fall from the sky and they don’t involve a long drive to Tahoe or Yosemite.
 Kids can hop aboard sleds and snow tubes, meet real-life reindeer and enjoy all the festive fun without having to pop on the snow pants, scarves, hats and gloves.
 Plan your snow day today!

 When 20 tons of snow descend on San Francisco, it’s time to play!
 Families who attend the TreasureFest Holiday Market will have the opportunity to build snowmen with free kits handed out to all kids.
 Play in the white stuff and then pick up the rest of your holiday gifts from the 400+ sellers at the Fest.

 When: Nov.
 24-25, 10 a.m.-4 p.m.

 Leave your warm, heated habitat for some wintery fun at the SF Zoo.
 Take a moonlight meander through the Zoo as it sparkles with cheer, stop by to see Santa Claus to put in some last-minute requests then grab some hot apple cider or cocoa and head over to the Playfield Lawn to pay a visit to Santa’s special reindeer Belle, Holly and Peppermint.
 And did we mention there will be snow?
-Yes, it will be snowing at Zoo Lights, so bundle up!
+Head to the playground for some faux snow fun!